 Branding for children is fun, creative and strategic.
 There’s more than what meets the eye when catching the attention of the little ones, it’s the big ones – the decision makers.
 Children are savvy.
 It’s not only important to capture their attention but to capture the attention of the decision makers that are purchasing for them (the adults).
 Child-centric brands range anywhere from toys to books, music, clothing, child care services, play centres, schools and the likes.
 Here we explore the ABC of successful branding for children.

-Keep up to date with the Principle Design team.
+Keep up to date with our team.
 The journal will feature work that inspires our team, updates on projects and musings on design and branding.

 What’s Your Story?
 Everyone has a story.
 So does a brand.
 Every brand has a story to tell whether it is where it began, how it evolved, who is involved, what shapes it and or where it is headed.
 Between the beginning and end, there’s the in between.

 The story of a brand can be paralleled to any good story.
 There are characters, a plot, setting, point of view, style and theme.
 The key to communicating a brand story is good storytelling.
 A good brand story is meaningful, authentic and emotive.
 This is where design comes into play.

 The name rings a bell.
 Or at least it should.
 The power of a great brand name is precisely that – powerful.
 A brand name ought to be memorable, distinctive, appealing and easy to roll off the tongue, let alone strategically well thought.
 Great brand names stand out in competitive markets.
 They insight a positive association in a consumer’s memory and subsequently build brand loyalty from a foundation of strong brand equity.
 The naming process requires a balance between strategy, creativity and foresight.